What we do

 - Responds to grievances from residents with disabilities who feel discriminated against.

-Together, these two offices help ensure those with disabilities have equal access to Philadelphia’s:
+Together, these two offices help ensure those with disabilities have equal and equitable access to:

 - Government services and buildings.